Virtuant/katacoda-scenarios/ansible/03-ansible-inventory/step2.md

 ```
 But that's not very realistic!
 Besides, why did we go to all that trouble to create an inventory file, if we weren't going to use it?

 3\.
-So, run another ad-hoc command, but this time run it using the inventory file you created:
+So, run another ad-hoc command, but this time run it using the inventory file, `myhosts`:

 `ansible group1 -i myhosts -m command -a date`{{execute}}